YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda08/README.md

 Also, you need to understand what triggers an image to be pulled from a repository.
 (cf https://kubernetes.io/docs/concepts/containers/images/).

 In a nutshell, images will be downloaded:
 - If it has never been pulled locally from a repository
 - If the _imagePullPolicy_ is set to _Always_ in the app definition
-- if the image tag _latest_ is used
+- If the image tag _latest_ is used

 Otherwise, if the image is already present, Kubernetes will directly use, which also saves a good precious couple of seconds. :laughing:
 In this case, when looking at the logs of an application, you will see the following:
 ```bash
 Events:
   Type     Reason                  Age                From                     Message